 So at this point it looks like corporations and governments will unfortunately follow in the steps of their fiat and bitcoin pump crew forbears and ‘corner’ digital currencies one by one, then dump them as ‘the masses’ climb on their sinking ships, and they move on to a more profitable ‘currency’ as the masses are left holding worthless bags.

-Obviously commodities are the final step in tangible assets, the last purchase of these now corporate pumpndump crews, but productive algorithm digital currencies, which don’t exist yet, will eventually be an asset parallel to commodities because they will produce scientific data, which is a ‘new’ commodity.
+Obviously commodities are the final step in tangible assets, the last purchase of these now corporate pumpndump crews, but productive algorithm digital currencies, which don’t exist yet, will eventually be an asset parallel to commodities because they will produce scientific data, which is a ‘new’, and real commodity.

 In the mean time, here are approximate rankings of digital currencies that exist and will exist, from 100, top ranked, to 0, bottom ranked.